veracruz-project/veracruz/CLI_QUICKSTART.markdown

 ## Building the Veracruz binaries

-First lets make sure we've built and installed the Veracruz binaries.
+First let's make sure we've built and installed the Veracruz binaries.
 For this part you need to specify which Trusted Execution Environment (TEE) you are using.
 So for example, if you are running Veracruz on Linux, you would run `make -C workspaces linux-install`.